warmans/hack-mvc/README.md

 # Hack MVC

-Silex-style microframework written in hack for the purposes of me learning Hack.
+Silex-style emicroframework written in hack for the purposes of me learning Hack.